 The man who built WeWork’s reality-capture team from the ground up was Wester, who earned a master’s degree in geography from East Carolina University in Greenville, North Carolina.
 “We had a bunch of laser scanners there,” says Wester, “and I fell in love the first time I saw them.”

-After college he started his own laser-scanning company, working on high-profile projects like Forest Hills Stadium (the home of tennis’ U.S. Open) in Queens and the Monte Carlo Hotel and Casino in Las Vegas.
+After college he started his own laser-scanning company, working on high-profile projects like Forest Hills Stadium (the original home of tennis’ U.S. Open) in Queens and the Monte Carlo Hotel and Casino in Las Vegas.
 He also consulted for the building-technology company Case, later acquired by WeWork.

 When WeWork asked Wester to join the team in 2015, it didn’t take him long to say yes.